-Sufferers of perennial allergic rhinitis experience symptoms all year round, and it can be easily mistaken for an ‘all-year cold’.
-The symptoms can appear shortly after exposure to an allergen and are often triggered by allergens in the home such as those from moulds, house dust mites and pets.
+Children with perennial allergic rhinitis experience symptoms all year round, and it can be easily mistaken for unusually persistent and/or frequent ‘colds’ or even an ‘all-year cold’.
+The symptoms can appear shortly after exposure to an allergen and are often triggered by allergens in the home such as those from house dust mites, pets and moulds

 Young children can be at risk of developing glue ear as a complication of sinusitis because the tubes connecting the throat and ears are in close contact and become blocked, leading to ear symptoms such as pain and temporary hearing loss.